idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 I have less frequent, but extremely important 1:1 types like:

-- Career discussions - A discussion around what we should be focused on for the next 6-18 months.
+- **Career discussions** A discussion around what we should be focused on for the next 6-18 months.
-- Promo preparation meetings - to help ensure we're on the same page about what needs to happen for a promo.
+- **Promo preparation meetings** - Help ensure we're on the same page about what needs to happen for career trajectory and promo.
-- Performance Review Feedback
+- **Performance Review Feedback**
-- Leadership card evaluation exercise (so good, needs its own post)
+- **Leadership card evaluation exercise** (so good, needs its own post)

 Other thoughts: